Analysts Offer Insights on Financial Companies: Progressive (PGR), Gaming and Leisure (GLPI) and Americold Realty (COLD)

 According to TipRanks.com, Milligan is a 4-star analyst with an average return of 11.1% and a 65.0% success rate.
 Milligan covers the Financial sector, focusing on stocks such as Alpine Income Property Trust Inc, Essential Properties Realty, and National Retail Properties.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Gaming and Leisure with a $47.79 average price target, which is a 12.1% upside from current levels.
+Currently, the analyst consensus on Gaming and Leisure is a Strong Buy with an average price target of $47.79, which is a 10.7% upside from current levels.
 In a report issued on February 19, J.P.
 Morgan also maintained a Buy rating on the stock with a $49.00 price target.

 Americold Realty (COLD)